 - do so while engaging in reckless driving or driving with a willful or wanton disregard for the safety of people or property.5

-Unlike with violations under VC 2800, violations under this stature are wobbler offenses.
+Unlike violations under VC 2800, violations under this stature are wobbler offenses.
 A wobbler is a crime that a prosecutor can charge as either a misdemeanor or a felony.

 Misdemeanor offenses under VC 2800.2 can result in up to one year in county jail.